 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-Last week we brought up the topic of why we need procedures.
+Last week we brought up the topic: why have procedures?
 While some would answer this question by providing very long lists of reasons why, these lists sometimes aren’t useful.
 They are too long to really remember and absorb, plus there is too much overlap and redundancy.
-I, however, listed four very basic reasons that I feel demonstrate why we should develop procedures to document important process:
+I, however, listed four very basic reasons that I feel demonstrate why we should develop procedures to document important process.

 - Operational Needs (i.e. consistency)